JuniorJose-git/slide/README.md

 ![slide image](./shorts/1.png)

-so a while ago I was trying learn C, and in process I wrote this
+A while ago, I was trying to learn C, and as part of the process, I wrote this.

-the original idea come from this video: https://youtu.be/JsbkLqOIDcI In the video the guy explains how to write a script in bash that acomplish the same goal as this one
+The idea originally came from this video: https://youtu.be/JsbkLqOIDcI.In it, the creator explains how to write a Bash script that achieves the same goal as this program.

-its also does per line centralization
+This version also supports per-line text centering.

 ![slide image](./shorts/2.png)